ombaviskar18/Somania_Minihub/Somania-agent/README.md

 > - `openai`: Connects to OpenAI's API for the language model
 > - `python-dotenv`: Loads environment variables (like your API keys)
 > - `requests` & `requests-oauthlib`: Handles HTTP requests and OAuth authentication
-> - `Somania -sdk`: Interfaces with the Somania blockchain
+> - `Somnia -sdk`: Interfaces with the Somnia blockchain

 We are now fully ready to run our AI Agent!